Selkirk Mountains, BC - Rogers Pass Region - Sir Donald Range

 The trip had changed over the intervening time.
-The group from Salt Lake was going too early for me to join them, and probably too early to get good weather.
+The group from Salt Lake was going too early for me to join them, and probably too early to have good weather and safe climbing conditions.
 Then I had planned to meet some climbers from New Hampshire to do another climb in the Rockies, but when they changed their objective I lost interest.

 I arrived at the Wheeler Hut by Rogers Pass late in the day.
 Wanting to warm up and stretch my legs, check out the approach, and get a feel for the climbing, I got up early the following morning and climbed Uto Peak.
 I was slow getting to the Uto-Sir Donald col, but felt good on the climb.
 There had been snow up high recently and I did encounter a few patches of the lichen this area is known for - when its wet it is like motor oil on the rock.

 The summit register on Mt Uto was filled with entries by people who had come to climb Sir Donald but had been unable to due to weather.

 The picture of Sir Donald on this page was taken from the summit of Mt Uto.
 The grand North Face is visible (first ascent by Chouinard and Beckey in August, 1961).
 I climbed the NW Arete, which forms the right skyline.

 The following day I took a rest at the Wheeler hut.
 It seems that everyone who stays there brings/cooks too much, so I ate rather well.
 I enjoyed speaking with a Canadian guide from Nelson BC, Dave Smith, and his friend Ole from Denmark.
 Dave also has a technical interest in avalanches.
 He was not certain the peak would be dried off enough yet from the last storm.
 He also wisely suggested I start earlier than the 5am start I had planned.